-Overall, the combined demographic and salary experience resulted in gains, for a net decrease in cost of about 0.64% of pay.
+Overall, the combined demographic and salary experience resulted in an increase in the dollar amount of the actuarial cost, but a net reduction in the contribution rate by about 0.83% of pay.

-• Asset experience produced an investment loss on a market basis.
+• Asset experience produced an investment loss on a market and smoothed basis.

-The assets of the Plan returned -1.92% on a market basis, lower than the assumed rate of 7.50%, resulting in a loss of approximately \$232 million for 2015.
+The assets of the Plan returned 6.27% on a market basis, lower than the assumed rate of 7.40%, resulting in a loss of approximately \$27 million for 2016.
 Under the actuarial asset smoothing policy, 20% of this loss is recognized in the current year, in addition to 20% of the gains and losses from each of the prior three years.
-The overall return on the smoothed assets was 5.63%, increasing the overall contribution rate by 1.00% of pay.
+The overall return on the smoothed assets was 5.34%, increasing the overall contribution rate by 1.05% of pay.

-The contribution rate increased more for Safety members (by 1.68% of pay) than for General members (0.87% of pay) as a result of the asset loss; this is due to the fact that the Safety members have a higher ratio of assets to payroll than the General members, and is discussed further in the section on cost sensitivity below.
+The contribution rate increased more for Safety members (by 1.75% of pay) than for General members (0.91% of pay) as a result of the asset loss; this is due to the fact that the Safety members have a higher ratio of assets to payroll than the General members, and is discussed further in the section on cost sensitivity on the next page.